The Irish love of chocolate is legendary. In Europe, only the Swiss eat more of the stuff per head.

 One thing’s for sure, we’re very good at making chocolates ourselves.
 Irish chocolate brands are now sought after worldwide, where they are prized for their fine ingredients – including exceptionally rich Irish dairy – as much as their finish.

-Here are IrishCentral’s top list of chocolates from around the world that you really must sample.
+Here is IrishCentral’s list of chocolates from around the world that you really must sample.

-Friis-Holm describes themselves as an artisanal company who is all about quality and sustainability.
+Friis-Holm describes itself as an artisanal company that is all about quality and sustainability.
 The International Chocolate Awards agree, awarding them the World Gold Prize in 2013 for their Dark Milk Chocolate Bar.

 The company is based in Denmark and owned and operated by the gifted chef Mikkel Friis-Holm.
 You can order their award-winning Dark Milk Chocolate here.

 If you ever do leave your heart in San Francisco it will be over See’s Candies.
-Founded 90 years ago in Los Angeles and a success story ever since, See’s offers exceptional quality and value and are among the best chocolates we’ve ever sampled.
+Founded in 1921 in Los Angeles and a success story ever since, See’s offers exceptional quality and value and are among the best chocolates we’ve ever sampled.